yecril71pl/cpp-docs.pl-pl/docs/standard-library/ostreambuf-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Operator przypisania używany do implementacji \* wyrażenia iteratora wyjściowego *i* = *x* do zapisywania w strumieniu wyjściowym.
+Operator przypisania używany do implementowania wyrażenia iteratora wyjściowego \* *i*  =  *x* do zapisu w strumieniu wyjściowym.

 ### <a name="example"></a>Przykład